adamgreen/MiP_macOS/README.md

+# Archived - June 10th, 2021
+This project is no longer under active development.

 # MiP BLE Library for macOS
 ![MiP Photo](https://github.com/WowWeeLabs/MiP-BLE-Protocol/blob/master/Images/MiP.png)<br>
 This library will allow you to connect your Macintosh computer to the WowWee MiP over Bluetooth Low Energy and start: